 On May 5, 2014, NCM, Inc. entered into the Merger Agreement to merge with Screenvision.
-On November 3, 2014, the Department of Justice filed an antitrust lawsuit seeking to enjoin the merger.
-On March 16, 2015, NCM, Inc. announced the termination of the Merger Agreement.
-The antitrust lawsuit has been dismissed.
+On November 3, 2014, the Department of Justice filed a lawsuit seeking to enjoin the merger.
+On March 16, 2015, NCM, Inc. announced the termination of the Merger Agreement and the lawsuit was dismissed.
 After the Merger Agreement was terminated, NCM LLC reimbursed NCM, Inc. for certain expenses pursuant to an indemnification agreement among NCM LLC, NCM, Inc. and the founding members.
-During the three months ended April 2, 2015, the Company paid Screenvision an approximate \$26.8 million termination payment on behalf of NCM, Inc. This payment was \$2 million lower than the reverse termination fee contemplated by the Merger Agreement.
-During the three months ended April 2, 2015, the Company also either paid or reimbursed NCM, Inc. for the legal and other merger-related costs of approximately \$14.1 million (\$7.5 million incurred during the year ended January 1, 2015 and approximately \$6.6 million incurred during the three months ended April 2, 2015).
+On March 17, 2015, the Company paid Screenvision an approximate \$26.8 million termination payment on behalf of NCM, Inc. This payment was \$2 million lower than the reverse termination fee contemplated by the Merger Agreement.
+During the six months ended July 2, 2015, the Company also either paid directly or reimbursed NCM, Inc. for the legal and other merger-related costs of approximately \$15.0 million (\$7.5 million incurred by NCM, Inc. during the year ended January 1, 2015 and approximately \$7.5 million incurred by NCM LLC during the six months ended July 2, 2015).
 NCM, Inc. and the founding members each bore a pro rata portion of the termination fee and the related merger expenses based on their aggregate ownership percentages in NCM LLC.